Japanese Complaints and Apologies: Speak Thoughtfully and Effectively

 - Complaints often use softening expressions or modal verbs to reduce harshness.

-Subtlety and Indirectness in Complaints
+Why Politeness and Indirectness Matter in Complaints

 Apologizing in Japanese